moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_image.md

 ### Step 1 - Create an Image from a volume snapshot

-On the page you land, are displayed the list of your snapshots.
+The page you land on contains the list of your snapshosts.

 ![Snapshots list](../../images/create_image_from_snapshot.png "Snapshots list")

-Select the snapshot to use for create an Image and click "Image from snapshot" button
+Select the snapshot to use to create an Image and click "Image from snapshot" button.

 ### Step 2 - Image creation

-You are now asked to give a name to your Image
+You are now asked to give a name to your Image.

 ![Create new Image](../../images/create_image.png "Create new Image")